 - Develop an ability to think logically and to use mathematical language with confidence and understanding

-- Gain experience of working independently, investigating their own ideas, and having the resilience to persevere when faced with new challenges
+- Gain experience of working independently; investigating their own ideas, and having the resilience to persevere when faced with new challenges

-In the Early Years, this aspect of learning involves the children taking part in counting, sorting, matching, looking for patterns and relationships and working with number, shapes, space and measure.
+In Reception, this aspect of learning involves the children taking part in counting, sorting, matching, looking for patterns and relationships and working with number, shapes, space and measure.
 Mathematical concepts are taught through small group and whole class activities and are consolidated through play and independent investigation.

 During Key Stage 1 pupils develop their knowledge and understanding of mathematics through practical activity, exploration and discussion.
 There is a strong emphasis on the development of mental arithmetic and giving opportunities for pupils to use and apply mathematics in real life situations.
 They learn to count, read, write and order numbers to 100 and beyond.
 They develop a range of mental calculation skills and use these confidently in different settings.
 They learn about shape and space through practical activity which builds on their understanding of their immediate environment.
 They begin to grasp mathematical language, using it to talk about their methods and explain their reasoning when solving problems.